heutelbeck/sapl-policy-engine/sapl-documentation/8_2_CustomAttributeFinders.md

 }
 ```

 Additionally, using Java variable argument lists, it is possible to declare attributes with a variable number of attributes.
 If a method wants to use variable arguments, the method must not declare any other parameters besides the optional left-hand or variables parameters.
-If an attribute is overloaded, an implementation with an exact match of the number of arguments takes precedence over a variable arguments implementation.
+If an attribute is overloaded, an implementation with an exact match of the number of arguments takes precedence over a variable arguments' implementation.

 ```java
 /* subject.<user.attribute("AA","BB","CC")> */